 GET A FREE PRICE QUOTE

-The Lexus RX is a mid-size luxurious crossover with seating for five.
+The Lexus RX is a mid-size luxurious crossover with seating for five passengers.
 It’s a best seller for Toyota and it’s the most affordable way to get into a Lexus crossover.
-It’s related to the Toyota Venza, Highlander, and Avalon.
+It’s related to the Toyota Avalon, Highlander, and the Venza.

 For more information on the current model, including pricing with options, see our full review of the 2014 Lexus RX.

 Over the past decade, in wealthier areas especially, the Lexus RX has become as ubiquitous as some minivan models and is without a doubt the least exclusive (and best-selling) Lexus model.
 That said, the RX has been a luxury-vehicle benchmark and has taken on a wide range of models, including the Acura MDX, BMW X5, Hyundai Veracruz, Mercedes-Benz ML-Class, Audi Q7, and Lincoln MKX.

 The first-generation RX 300, introduced for 1999, was offered in only one trim, with a limited number of options, and included the same 220-horsepower, 3.0-liter V-6 that was featured in the ES 300 sedan.
 Power was delivered with a four-speed automatic transmission through either front- or all-wheel drive.
 For 2001, the RX 300 saw slightly different styling plus a new list of options, with electronic stability control made standard.